NamanKatewa/ExpenseThing/README.md

 ---

-# PayPaladin: Your Command-Line Expense Splitter
+# ExpenseThing: Your Command-Line Expense Splitter

-PayPaladin is a simple yet effective command-line interface (CLI) tool designed to help you split expenses and settle debts among friends, family, or housemates.
-Forget the hassle of manual calculations; PayPaladin keeps track of who paid what, who owes whom, and suggests the simplest ways to settle up.
+ExpenseThing is a simple yet effective command-line interface (CLI) tool designed to help you split expenses and settle debts among friends, family, or housemates.
+Forget the hassle of manual calculations; ExpenseThing keeps track of who paid what, who owes whom, and suggests the simplest ways to settle up.

 ## Features